vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 - **Manually select**: Up to 20 payloads, including both global and tenant-specific payloads.
 - **Randomize**: Allowing Microsoft to select payloads automatically.

-#### Individual Simulation - Payload Selection:
-- Only one payload can be configured per simulation.
-You can choose to create multiple individual simulations with different target users, send times, and payloads.

 > **NOTE**: It’s important to note that even in an automated simulation, only one payload is sent out per launch.
 All targeted users will receive the same payload (phishing email).

+#### Individual Simulation - Payload Selection:
+- Each simulation allows only one payload to be configured.
+To use different payloads, target groups, or send times, you’ll need to create separate individual simulations for each configuration.

 ### Schedule Selection
 #### Automated simulation - Schedule Selection: